-- If you see only one option for no automatic grouping:
+- If you do not see an one option for automatic grouping:

-Your current pricing plan does not support any alert grouping options.
-If you are interested in trying alert grouping on any of your services, contact our Sales team to start a free trial for Event Intelligence
+It’s possible your current pricing plan does not support Alert Grouping.
+If you are interested in trying Alert Grouping, contact our Sales team to start a free PagerDuty AIOps trial.

-- If you see a message that the service is configured to incidents only:
+- If you see a message that the service is configured for incidents only:

-This means that your service is able to create alerts, but it is not yet configured to do so.
-See Enabling Alerts for steps on how to change your service settings.
+This means that your service is able to create alerts, but it is not configured to do so.
+Please see Alerts for more information about how to adjust this behavior on a service.

 - If you see a message that the service has integrations that do not support alerts:

-Some monitoring tools do not support creating alerts, and therefore any services with these tools integrated will not be able to take advantage of some advanced features such as alert grouping and event rules.
+Some monitoring tools do not support creating alerts, and therefore any services with these tools integrated will not be able to take advantage of Alert Grouping.
 To enable alerts on a service, you need to remove the integration that does not support alerts.
 For a list of integrations that do not support alerts please see this article.

-Yes - incidents are limited to 1000 alerts each.
-After this limit is reached, a new incident will be created and subsequent alerts will continue grouping under the new incident.
+Yes, incidents are limited to 1000 alerts each.
+After this limit is reached, a new incident will be created and subsequent alerts will be grouped into the new incident.

 Yes, that is correct.
 An incident will resolve when all of its associated alerts are resolved.
 Similarly, if you resolve an incident, PagerDuty will automatically resolve any associated, triggered alerts.
 For more information, please see Resolve Alerts.